 In theory, baking soda can kill bed bugs in multiple ways.
 In practice, however, you have to apply it frequently and it isn’t an instant kill, making it highly impractical as a consistent bed bug killer.

 When dealing with cracks or crevasses where vinegar can be safely used, you can use this in the classic one-two cleaning combo.
+The bubbling can chase their flat bodies out of hiding, but is best used as a spot treatment.

 #15 – Does Bleach Kill Bed Bugs?